ni/nimble/packages/nimble-components/CONTRIBUTING.md

 This is a collaborative effort between development and design.
 Designers will do their due diligence to make sure that designs promote accessiblity, and developers must ensure that each design is implemented and tested across browsers and themes.

+Animations can trigger users with vestibular disorders.
+[WCAG provides guidance](https://www.w3.org/WAI/WCAG21/Understanding/animation-from-interactions.html) to disable certain kinds of animations when the [prefers-reduced-motion CSS media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) is enabled:
+> An element which moves into place or changes size while appearing is considered to be animated.
+An element which appears instantly without transitioning is not using animation.
+Motion animation does not include changes of color, blurring, or opacity which do not change the perceived size, shape, or position of the element.

+This repo contains examples of how to disable those animations; [search for `prefers-reduced-motion`](https://github.com/ni/nimble/search?q=prefers-reduced-motion) to find them.

 ### Animations

 We're using the [fast-animation package](https://www.npmjs.com/package/@microsoft/fast-animation) for some animations (see the Drawer component as an example).
 That package allows us to create and start animations from JS/TS code, gives us ways to group/sequence multiple animations together, and lets us be notified when animations complete.

 For new component animations, using fast-animation is preferred for complex/sequenced animations, and animations which will have additional JS/TS logic when they finish.
 CSS animations can still be used for simple standalone animations with no start/end JS/TS logic.

-In either case, animations should honor the [prefers-reduced-motion CSS media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
-This repo has examples to support that in both TS code (for fast-animation) and in CSS, [search for `prefers-reduced-motion`](https://github.com/ni/nimble/search?q=prefers-reduced-motion) for examples.
+See the above accessibility section for implications related to animations.

 ### Leveraging icons